syncfusion-content/js-api-docs/api/js/ejMediaPlayer.md

 Triggers on toggling repeat functionality.
-We can get the repeat value in the "isRepeat" parameter.
+Get the enabled or disabled repeat status using  "isRepeat" parameter.